gitcgh/wordpress-docker/README.md

 # WordPress with Docker Compose 🐳

 This project sets up a WordPress website using Docker Compose with a MySQL backend.
-It serves as a beginner-friendly demo to understand containerized applications.
+It serves as a  demo to understand containerized applications.

 ---